dnyall/dnyall/README.md

 - 👋 Hi, I’m @dnyall
-- 👀 I’m interested in tech
+- 👀 I am interested in anything related to technology
-- 🌱 I’m currently learning FullStack
+- 🎧 also baby dj

 - 📫 How to reach me :
 - https://t.me/dny_all